eea/eea.docker.copernicus/scripts/sync/Readme.md

-# Cleanup container for land file downloads
+# Sync container for land files

 This should be run via [Rancher container-crontab](https://github.com/rancher/container-crontab).